 Obviously, managing component sourcing is integral when planning for PCB manufacturing, but what does it have to do with design?
 These two activities have always been separated into different silos by PCB design software companies and component distributors, to the detriment of anyone planning a manufacturing run.
 So why should they be integrated, and what would that even look like?

 Your component libraries contain all the information your design software needs to accurately place a component in a layout and simulate its behavior in a circuit.
-Component libraries and packages contain a massive amount of information that is impossible to memorize.
-A PCB design platform with search features helps you identify the components you need for your design to function as intended.
+Component libraries and library packages contain a massive amount of information that is impossible to memorize.
+A PCB design platform with search features help you identify the components you need for your design to function as intended.

 But once sourcing problems rear their collective ugly heads, you might find that your preferred components are simply not available anymore, or your preferred components are not available on your timeline.
-Worse yet, your components are available, but not in the quantity you need, creating a situation that would cause anyone to start pulling their hair.
+Worse yet, your components are available, but not in the quantity you need, creating a situation that was cause anyone to start pulling their hair.

 This obsolescence, lead time, and suitable replacement information needs to integrate directly into your bill of materials.
 Your bill of materials generation tools should give you the power to include all this critical information into your manufacturer deliverables.
 You won’t have to rely on your manufacturer sourcing your components, and you’ll have full control over every aspect of your device.

 Once you’ve determined suitable replacement components, you’ll need to ensure that they will fit into your existing layout and maintain your intended functionality.
 This means that supply chain and component information should integrate directly with your design tools, as well as your bill of materials generation tool.
 A great component replacement locator ensures that won’t have to run and rerun simulations when verifying your device.